On the structure of asymptotic expanders: Some examples

 For example, assume that we are given for every $i\in I$ two families of expanders $\braces{Y_n^{(i)}}_{n\in\NN}$ and $\braces{Z_n^{(i)}}_{n\in\NN}$, and assume that $X_n^{(i)}$ is obtained by joining $Y_n^{(i)}$ to $Z_n^{(i)}$ with a single edge.
 Let $X^{(i)}$ be a coarse disjoint union.
 Up to reindexing over $n$, a coarse equivalence $f\colon X^{(i)}\to X^{(j)}$ must come from uniform coarse equivalences $f_n\colon X_n^{(i)}\to X_n^{(j)}$ \cite{khukhro_expanders_2017}.
 The edge joining $Y_n^{(i)}$ to $Z_n^{(i)}$ is a bottleneck that ``coarsely disconnects'' $X_n$---it is in fact the unique bottleneck.
 It is then easy to deduce that the $f_n$ must restrict to uniform coarse equivalences between $Y_n^{(i)}$ and $Y_n^{(j)}$.
 If the $\braces{Y_n^{(i)}}_{n\in\NN}$ are assumed to be non\=/coarsely\=/equivalent then no such $f$ can exist. \end{rmk}

 \begin{rmk} It may be interesting to note that it is possible to realize asymptotic expanders that are not expanders as a sequence of Schreier coset graphs.
-This is in fact very easily done using ``Gross Trick'' \cite{gross1977every}: one can use Petersen 2\=/factor Theorem to deduce that every finite $2d$\=/regular graph (possibly with loops and multiple edges) is a Schreier graph.
+This is in fact very easily done using ``Gross Trick'' \cite{gross1977every}: one can use the Petersen 2\=/factor Theorem to deduce that every finite $2d$\=/regular graph (possibly with loops and multiple edges) is a Schreier graph.
 One can always turn a graph of degree at most $d$ into a $2d$ regular graph by doubling all the edges and adding loops at every vertex having degree less than $2d$. \end{rmk}

 \begin{example} Recall that a sequence of graphs is said to have \emph{large girth} if the length of the smallest cycle in the graphs tends to infinity.
-One can construct large girth examples of asymptotic expanders that are not expanders using the following modification of the above example.
+One can construct large girth examples of asymptotic expanders that are not expanders using the following modification of the previous example.
 Let $\braces{Y_n}_{n\in\NN}$ be a large girth sequence of expanders and let $\braces{Z_n}_{n\in\NN}$ be any large girth sequence of graphs such that $\frac{\abs{Z_n}}{\abs{Y_n}}\to 0$.
 Let $X_n$ be the connected graph obtained by deleting the edges $(y,y')$ in $Y_n$ and $(z,z')$ in $Z_n$, and adding two new edges $(y,z)$ and $(y',z')$.
 It is clear that this will be a large girth sequence of asymptotic expanders that are not expanders.
 Taking the $Y_n$ and $Z_n$ to be $2d$-regular graphs, the resulting $X_n$ will be Schreier coset graphs of the free group $F_d$ with respect to a sequence of finite-index subgroups with trivial intersection, thanks to the large girth condition.

-Note that by arguments similar to those above, one can construct uncountably many such examples up to coarse equivalence. \end{example}
+It is proved in \cite[Theorem 2.8]{Hume_continuum_2017} that there exist uncountably many non coarsely equivalent families of expanders with large girth.
+Making a judicious use of such families, one can choose the graphs $Z_n$ in this construction to be large girth expanders.
+It then follows from the argument of Remark~\ref{rmk:non.ce.asymptotic.expander} that one can construct this way uncountably many large girth asymptotic expanders that are not expanders and are not coarsely equivalent to one another. \end{example}

 \begin{rmk} If $\Gamma_1,\Gamma_2,\ldots $ are the finite index subgroups of $F_2$ obtained in Example~\ref{eg:Schreier.triv.intersection}, one can show that $\Gamma_n<F_2$ cannot be a \emph{normal} subgroup when $n$ is large enough (this will follow from Theorem~\ref{thm:symmetric.as.exp.iff.exp}).
 Furthermore, one can not expect that $\Gamma_{n+1}<\Gamma_n$, in general.